Skip to Main Content

 Break Time to Express Milk

 In Illinois, an employer shall provide reasonable break time to an employee who needs to express breast milk for nursing an infant child each time the employee has the need to express milk for one year after the child's birth.
 The break time may run concurrently with any break time already provided to the employee.
 An employer may not reduce an employee's compensation for time used for the purpose of expressing milk or nursing a baby.
-An employer shall provide reasonable break time as needed by the employee unless to do so would create an undue hardship.
-820 ILCS 260/10.
+An employer shall provide reasonable break time as needed by the employee unless doing so would create an undue hardship as defined by item (J) of Section 2-1- of the Illinois Human Rights Act.
+820 ILCS 260/10, 775 ILCS 5/2-102.

 Meal Breaks

-Effective January 1, 2023, Illinois requires that employees who work a shift of seven and one-half continuous hours receive a lunch break of at least 20 minutes, no later than five hours after the start of the work period.
+Illinois requires that employees who work a shift of seven and one-half continuous hours receive a lunch break of at least 20 minutes, no later than five hours after the start of the work period.
 Employees who work more than seven and one-half continuous hours are entitled to an additional 20-minute meal period for every additional four and one-half continuous hours worked.
 This meal period does not include reasonable time spent using the restroom facilities.
-Illinois SB 3146.
+820 ILCS 140/3.

 Minimum Wage

-Effective January 1, 2023, Illinois guarantees a minimum wage of $13 per hour for workers 18 years of age and older.
-The Illinois minimum wage will increase to $15.00 per hour by January 1, 2025.
-Where gratuities are paid to employees, an employer may pay 60 percent of the minimum wage to its employees.
+Effective January 1, 2024, Illinois guarantees a minimum wage of $14 per hour for workers 18 years of age and older.
+The Illinois minimum wage will increase to $15 per hour by January 1, 2025.
+In occupations where gratuities are customarily paid to employees, an employer may pay no less than 60 percent of the minimum wage to their employees.
 Employers may apply for licenses to pay sub-minimum rates to learners and certain workers with physical and mental limitations.
 Overtime must be paid after 40 hours of work per week at time and one-half the regular rate.
-820 ILCS 105/4.
+820 ILCS 105/4, 105/4(a).

 Mandatory Rest Days